openhab/openhab-addons/bundles/org.openhab.binding.velbus/README.md

 The trigger channels can be used as a trigger to rules.
 The event message can be `PRESSED`, `RELEASED`or `LONG_PRESSED`.

 To remove the state of the Item in the Sitemap for a `button` channel.
-Go to the the Items list, select the Item, add a State Description Mettadata, and set the Pattern value to a blank space.
+Go to the Items list, select the Item, add a State Description Metadata, and set the Pattern value to a blank space.

 ## Full Example